Nacht-Reiter/SurveysManager/README.md

 You should restore nu-get packages and run backend using iis express.
 DB migrations should be applied automatically, if not - run Update-Database command in Package manager console.

-Default api url is http://localhost:56942, you can change is in launchSettings.json
+Default api url is http://localhost:56942, you can change in in launchSettings.json

 Frontend is Angular 6 app.
 You should have installed npm and angular cli.